pqhf5kd/MotorControl/Installation.md

 * Click on “Install Pybricks firmware” icon (the brick with an arrow) , scan window is opened
 * Press hub button app.
 10 secs till LED is blinking purple, do not release button
 * “LEGO Bootloader” appears in scan window as a device
-* Mark that and click “connect”
+* Mark that and click “pair”
 * Hub LED status changes to red/blue/green, release button
 * this may take some minutes, progress is shown in Icon as a spinner